 ‘Why fear when your pregnancy bra is near?’

 Stepping into motherhood, along with the sweetness it offers, is a phase when you undergo changes that are both overwhelming and immeasurable.
-Especially the physical stress a mother experiences is something words cannot describe.
+Especially the physical stress a mother experience is something words cannot describe.
 But, at the end of the day, it is all worth it, isn’t it?

 Now that you have your little bundle of joy making your life as beautiful as ever, there’s something you’ll start noticing about your breasts.
 Yes, the physical changes first reflect on the breasts and become evident a few days after your lactation stops due to the following reasons.